QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 Kotlikoff (1987) {cite}`auerbach1987dynamic`.

 Auerbach and
-Kotlikoff (1987) use the two period model as a warm-up for their analysis of  overlapping generation models of long-lived people that is the main topic of their book.
+Kotlikoff (1987) use their  two period model as a warm-up for their analysis of  overlapping generation models of long-lived people that is the main topic of their book.

 Their model of two-period lived overlapping generations is a useful warmup because